- For the healthiest exercise routine, diversify your workouts.

 - Remember to include five key elements of fitness training in your workouts: aerobic exercise, strength training, core exercises, balance training, and stretching.

 - Include a variety of activities and gradually build your strength and endurance over time.

 If you work out regularly, it's easy to fall into the habit of doing the same set of exercises every time.
-This might make your workout feel more comfortable, this comfort comes at cost.
-Eventually, your workouts won't offer your body as much of a challenge.
+This might make your workouts feel more comfortable.
+But this comfort comes at a cost.

-Examine your current routine and ask yourself if any of the five elements are lacking.
-Then, diversify your workout by adding new activities that target the elements of fitness you need.
-For example, if you've only been going to aerobics classes, try adding weight training or make time for a yoga class.
-By adding variety to your workouts, you will keep yourself engaged and see the benefits in your healthy body.
+Examine your current routine and ask yourself if any of these five elements are lacking.
+Expand and diversify your workouts by adding new activities that target the elements you may be missing.
+For example, if you've only been going to aerobics classes, try adding a session of weight training or yoga to your schedule.
+By adding variety to your workouts, you can continue to challenge yourself and enjoy the health benefits that a diverse fitness routine provides.